iterative/dvc.org/static/docs/commands-reference/remote_add.md

 `name` and `url` are required. `url` specifies a location to store your data.
 It could be S3 path, SSH path, Azure, Google cloud, Aliyun OSS local directory, etc. (See more examples below.)
-If `url` is a local relative path, it will be resolved relative to the present working directory but saved **relative to the config file location** (see LOCAL example below).
+If `url` is a local relative path, it will be resolved relative to the current working directory but saved **relative to the config file location** (see LOCAL example below).
 Whenever possible DVC will create a remote directory if it doesn't exists yet.
 It won't create an S3 bucket though and will rely on default access settings.